 As well as improving your career prospects, increasing your breadth of experience will inevitably bring personal development.
 Most volunteers meet people from unfamiliar backgrounds and experience situations they’ve never encountered before.
 Not only will this widen your perspective on life, but it’ll enhance your flexibility, boost your self-confidence, and increase your sense of self-worth and value to society.

 Meeting new people can also enrich your social life, as you’ll get the chance to build friendships with people you’d never have met without volunteering.
-If you are looking to make new friends, broadening your horizons through volunteering will provide exciting new perspectives as well as giving you something new to bring to your current social circles.
+If you are looking to make new friends, broadening your horizons through volunteering will provide exciting new perspectives as well as give you something new to bring to your current social circles.

 Lastly, volunteering is a great way to stay active, which has strong benefits for both physical and mental health.
 In fact, according to a study, performed by the National Institutes of Health, volunteering resulted in an 8.54% increase in mental health.
 Spending time in a busy environment with like-minded people can be a powerful stress-buster, as it takes you away from any worries and problems in other parts of your life.
-This reduction in stress can feed through into better sleep, reduced risk of heart problems, and even a greater ability to shake off minor illnesses.
+This stress reduction can feed through into better sleep, reduced risk of heart problems, and even a greater ability to shake off minor illnesses.

 Of course, the greatest benefit of volunteering is the good it does for your community.
 But the extra personal positives brought by the act of generosity mean it’s an even more compelling way to use your spare time.